-Beyond his last name, little is known here about Indianapolis Colts Vice President of Football Operations Chris Polian--even though it's likely he represents the future of the franchise.
+Beyond his last name, little is known here about Indianapolis Colts Vice President of Football Operations Chris Polian–even

 In National Football League circles, Polian's stock has skyrocketed as league owners have realized there's more to

 Three team owners since 2005 have sought to interview Polian, second of four children of Colts President Bill Polian, about

 a general manager position.
 The San Francisco 49ers and Miami Dolphins were the first to make a play for the young Polian.

 Each time, Colts owner Jim Irsay swatted those attempts away, making it clear Chris Polian is the heir apparent to his dad